code2blog/tool-aws/README.md

 sam-nodejs/code2blog-middleware-api
-	ma-1 create a lambda function that takes its configuration from s3 file, and invokes another api ma-2 create a json object with different data types
+	ma-1 create a lambda function that takes its configuration from s3 file, and invokes another api ma-2 create a json object with different data types ma-3 parse xml file and navigate through its various fields

 </pre>